-One of the shortest and most influential speeches in American history was the Gettysburg Address, which was given by President Lincoln.
-It was a defining moment in history that changed the way that we see the role of the population.
-Let’s take a look at why this speech was so famous and what made it so instrumental to the growth of the United States.
+The Gettysburg Address was one of the shortest and most influential speeches in American history.
+The speech was given by President Lincoln and it was a defining moment in history that changed the way that we see the role of the population.
+Let’s take a look at why the Gettysburg Address was so famous and what made it so instrumental to the growth of the United States.
 And if you love American History, make sure you check out our range of Washington DC tours – tour Arlington Cemetery and Mount Vernon or take our DC at Night tour!

 Most school children know of the Gettysburg Address and have been taught to memorize it.
-This speech can often be recited by children of this age as it is so short to memorize, though they’re not always aware of what it means.
+This speech can often be recited by young children because it's so short.
+While young children might have it memorized, they’re not always aware of what it means.

 After the Address, Lincoln was said to have been incredibly ill with smallpox.
 Scholars have noted the timeline would mean that the President would have been in the early stages of the sickness while giving the speech.
 Spectators noticed that the President was not in good health and his secretary stated later that he looked ill while giving the speech.

-If you want to learn more about the Civil War and what effect it had on the people of Gettysburg, then join us on our tour.
+If you want to learn more about the Civil War and what effect it had on the people of Gettysburg, then join us on our Battle of Gettysburgh tour.
 This historic battlefield is an excellent place to learn about the significance of the war and the Address thereafter.
 And please get in touch if you have any questions!